New Users’ Information

 The blog is set to nest up to three levels of comment within a thread.
 Visually it looks a little like this.

 Person A’s comment is set to the left margin (a level one comment)

-___ Person B comments on A’s ( a level two comment)
+Person B comments on A’s (a level two comment)

-_______Person C comments on B’s comment ( a level three comment)
+Person C comments on B’s comment (a level three comment)

 There is no ‘reply’ option after a level three comment.

-handy tip: If you have commented on the thread and ticked the ”notify me of follow up comments via email” box, you will get an email for each new comment that comes in on that thread.
+Handy tip: If you have commented on the thread and ticked the ”notify me of follow up comments via email” box, you will get an email for each new comment that comes in on that thread.
 If you click on the REPLY box in the email notification, your comment will be published underneath the comment you are replying to.

 If you comment at the bottom of the thread in the box where it says “Leave a Reply” your comment will be a level one comment.
 It will not be nested inside previous comments.

 It doesn’t matter much if your comment ends up in the wrong place in a thread.
 But to clarify things, it’s helpful to refer to another comment by the person’s name or by quoting some of what they wrote.
 Readers can usually make sense of things and put two and two together.